mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 The computer system dates from the old mining corporation which built Tarkwall, and uses technology from offworld.
 No-one in the prison – or on Keanou, for that matter – really understands how CARL works.
-The surveillance software is built on top of an artificial- intelligence program which has been running continuously for more than forty years.
+The surveillance software is built on top of an artificial-intelligence program which has been running continuously for more than forty years.
 In this time, CARL has developed all manner of quirks and bugs, some of which seem almost like an emergent personality.